DataStories-UniPi/Hermes_PostgreSQL/doc/documentation.md

 # Known shortcoming of doxygen

 - Doxygen does not support yet the sql language (12/06/2015).
-For this reason it was preferred the documentation of the sql commands to happen in the doc file.
-All the documentations that happened in different files MUST BE KEPT in sync and the files must mention the others files.
+For this reason a [flex filter from MADLib](https://github.com/madlib/madlib/wiki/Documentation-Guide-%28Doxygen%29) was used.
+To create the executable file of the filter, used in the documentation of the sql, [flex](http://flex.sourceforge.net/) and [bison](http://www.gnu.org/software/bison/) are needed.
+To compile the parser, which is located in doc/SQL2C++ folder, the following commands must be executed (in ubuntu):

+		cd bin
+		flex -L -outfile='sql.scanner.cc' ../sql.ll
+		mv utfile\=sql.scanner.cc sql.parser.cc
+ 		bison -y -d ../sql.yy --output=sql.parser.cc
+ 		g++ sql.parser.cc sql.scanner.cc -lfl -o SQL2C++

+ The executable file must be placed in doc/SQL2C++/bin folder or change the configurations of the hermes.doxyfile.
+In other operating systems another compile must be used or [install gcc on the windows](https://gcc.gnu.org/install/binaries.html)
+ From time to time, someone should check for updates in the filter or if the newer editions of the doxygen support sql.

 - [Doxygen does not support the ordering of pages in a custom (or any) fashion]( http://stackoverflow.com/questions/18001897/how-do-you-order-doxygen-custom-pages).
 For the time being the ordering is declared in the hermes.doxyfile